Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

-In this set of experiments, we analyze the impact of the complexity of the jigsaw puzzles in the pretraining stage, on the performance of downstream tasks.
-This aims to evaluate whether the added complexity in our self-supervised tasks can result in more informative data representations; as the model works harder to solve the more complex tasks.
-Our results confirm this intuition, as shown in figure~\ref{plot_ablation}.
-We also use non-synthetic data in this set of experiments.
-It is also noteworthy that all of our reported results in previous experiment sections use 5-by-5 configurations.
+In this set of experiments, we analyze the impact of the complexity of our multimodal jigsaw puzzles in the pretraining stage, on the performance of downstream tasks.
+This aims to evaluate whether the added complexity in this task can result in more informative data representations; as the model is enforced to work harder to solve the more complex tasks.
+Our results confirm this intuition, as shown in figure~\ref{plot_ablation} (Left), where, in general, the downstream task performance (measured in Dice Score) increases as the puzzle complexity rises.
+This is correct up to a certain point, at which we observe that the downstream performance almost flattens.
+This complexity turning point is different across the three downstream tasks, as can be seen in figure~\ref{plot_ablation} (Left).
+We should note that in our previous experiments, we use $5\times5$ puzzle complexity for BraTS tasks, and $7\times7$ for Prostate and Liver.